Sorry, you need to enable JavaScript to visit this website.

 4.16.
 Threat Awareness Program

-District agencies must implement a threat awareness program that includes a cross-organization information-sharing capability.
+The District agency must implement a threat awareness program that includes a cross- organization information-sharing capability for increased threat awareness.

 5. Exemptions